 It is very important that people with symptoms of or a positive COVID-19 test and their household members stay at home.
 Staying at home will help prevent the spread of the virus to family, friends, the wider community, and particularly those who are clinically extremely vulnerable.

-If you have symptoms of COVID-19 or a positive test you must remain at home for at least 10 days after the onset of your symptoms (see ending self-isolation below).
+If you have symptoms of COVID-19 or a positive test, remain at home for at least 10 days after the onset of your symptoms (see ending self-isolation below).
 This will reduce the risk of you infecting others.

 If you have symptoms of COVID-19 or a positive test, then you should avoid contact with other household members as much as possible.

-Other members of your household, including those who do not have any symptoms, must stay at home and not leave the house for 14 days.
-You must not go out even to buy food or other essentials, and any exercise must be taken within your home.
+Other members of your household, including those who do not have any symptoms, need to stay at home and not leave the house for 14 days.
+Do not go out even to buy food or other essentials, and any exercise should be taken within your home.
 This 14-day period starts from the day when the first person in your house became ill or if they do not have symptoms, from the day their test was taken.
 There is more information in the ending self-isolation section below.

 Staying at home for 14 days will greatly reduce the overall amount of infection the household could pass on to others in the community.

 While you are self-isolating, make sure you do the following things

 You and everyone else in your household needs to remain at home.
 Do not go to work, school, or public areas, and do not use public transport or taxis.